The 50/30/20 Budget Rule Explained

 - Minimum debt payments

 If your needs exceed 50% of your income, look for ways to reduce these costs โ perhaps a more affordable living situation, a less expensive car, or shopping around for better insurance rates.
+One common mistake is categorizing things as needs when they are actually wants.
+A basic phone plan is a need; the latest flagship phone with an unlimited data plan is closer to a want.
+Being honest about the distinction makes the entire framework more effective.

 Wants (30%)